FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 >
 > You can add any additional tests you want in this folder — Vitest will pick these up as long as they contain ".test." or ".spec." in their filename.

-> [!TIP]
->
-> We cover more Firebase testing, such as functions testing and integration testing, in the patterns example app (coming soon).

 ## [`firebase`] Linting using ESLint and formatting using Prettier

 | **:brain: Design decision** |